zhiwenh/delib/README.md

 ### Project creation

-To create the project structure call:
+To create a project call the following in the command line.

 ```
 -> delib init
 ```

 <a name="projectStructure"></a>
+The project is structured like this:

 ```
 project/